 5. In early 1979, IMF was experiencing financial difficulties.
-In order working capital.
+In order to remedy the situation, outside financing was sought in order to obtain working capital.
 In mid-1979, accounts receivable financing was obtained from United Credit Corporation, 10 East 40th Street, New York, New York, and Samuel H. Breiter and Company, Inc., 570 Seventh Avenue, New York, New York.